Monday, September 23, 2013

 These things seemed self-evident to me.
 I didn’t tell him this, but I wondered that a physician could be so confused on such elementary matters.
 Then I remembered that he was part of the same system that recommends scanning for cats at the first sign of any internal trouble.
 Clearly, sometime during the arduous medical training, basic common sense goes out the window.
 Maybe it’s a result of all that sleep-deprivation we hear about during hospital internships.
 It’s no wonder many doctors simply stop practicing medicine, and end up writing children’s books (Dr. Seuss), focusing on time-travel (Dr. Who), or plotting world domination (Dr. No).

-Anyway, you’ll be happy to hear that the doctor eventually dropped the whole “Are you my father?” issue, and tried to convince me that he never really thought I was his dad (of course I was there, and I know what he said).
+Anyway, you’ll be happy to hear that the doctor eventually dropped the whole “Are you my father?” issue and tried to convince me that he never really thought I was his dad (of course I was there, and I know what he said).
 He didn’t insist on another colonoscopy either, for which I was grateful.
 He did however refer me to a colleague.
 This doctor just invited me to relax in his plush office while he asked me a lot of questions like, did I ever hear voices, did I ever think people were following me, and did I ever see messages that I thought were directed just to me in public places, like stadiums.
 I didn’t see what any of this had to do with my digestive tract, but of course I answered “Yes,” to all those questions.
 (If I didn’t hear voices, how would I know what he was saying?
 Sometimes people invited for lunch after church follow me to our home; at those times I think people are following me.
 And at Oriole games, sometimes I’ve received text messages directed just to me from my brother Kenny after home runs and such.)

 The doctor excused himself after I answered yes to his questions, a nurse came in and gave me a pill, and the next thing I knew, I was in another hospital.
 Curiously, this one has soft walls.
 I’ve been here several days now, and no one has told me why.
 I think it must be serious.
 I suspect that one of those diverse ticks in my colon may be carrying something bad.
 Maybe I’ve picked up Mad Tick Disease.
 These ticks are going to be the death of me.
 I’ve decided that my next colonoscopy will be a thorough Monopoly™ one, even if the procedure takes a couple days and I have to pass a thimble.